-- The Principal is responsible for implementation of the CIWP. - The LSC is responsible for monitoring the plan.
-The LSC should check on the status of the action plans on a continuing basis. - Use the CIWP excel file to keep track of progress. - The principal can propose changes to the CIWP.
-Changes can be made and the school's budget adjusted if needed to support the changes. - During the plan the CIWP team will make any necessary changes.
+- The principal is responsible for implementation of the CIWP. - The LSC is responsible for monitoring the plan.
+The LSC should check on the status of the action plans on a continual basis. - The principal and LSC can use the CIWP action planning website https://ciwp.cps.edu to keep track of progress. - The principal can propose changes to the CIWP.
+Changes can be made to action plans and the school's budget adjusted if needed to support the changes. - During implementation, the CIWP team can make changes to strategies.
 To do so, they submit an amendment for approval by the LSC/Network Chief.